Helpful Gardening Tips

 Climacium Tree Moss is Native to the Northeastern United States

-There are several species of tree moss found throughout the United States, with Climcium americanum growing in southern climes and Climacium dendroides taking up a northeastern habitat.
+Several species of tree moss are found throughout the United States, with Climcium americanum growing in southern climes and Climacium dendroides taking up a northeastern habitat.
 Depending on the species, tree moss can withstand cold Zone 2 temperatures up to milder Zone 7 climates.
 Regardless of species, these luscious, evergreen ground covers add depth and texture to a range of landscapes and garden themes, from water gardens to nature gardens to vibrant ground covers layered among formal beds.

 Climacium Tree Moss is Considered one of the Easiest Mosses to Grow